blueee04/blog/content/posts/2026-03-12-Attention-Mechanism-Bio.md

 Here's a mind-bending idea: **What if your AI model could literally mutate itself?**

-In nature, organisms don't get a PhD in optimization—they evolve through random mutation and environmental selection.
+In nature, organisms don't get a PhD in optimization they evolve through random mutation and environmental selection.
 This paper asks: why can't neural networks do the same?

 ### How It Works